10 Black Thinkers, Makers, and Creators Who Changed the World

 Once she became a nurse, she would sometimes commute home late at night due to her schedule.
 To feel safer in her home, Marie set out to create a system to keep her and her husband safe.
 Her invention was made up of a series of peepholes, a camera, a TV monitor, a microphone, and an alarm button that, if pressed, would contact the police immediately.

-Born in an impoverished part of Freetown in Sierra Leone, the electricity in Kelvin Doe’s area frequently went down, which meant the community would go without power for days at a time.
+As a child, Kelvin Doe lived in an impoverished part of Freetown in Sierra Leone, where his community would go without power for days at a time because the electricity frequently went down.
 Inspired to help his community, Kelvin set off to understand how electronics worked.

 He began collecting spare parts when he was 10 years old and taught himself how they worked.
 By the time he was 13, he had fixed his friends’ electronics and made gadgets like his own battery, a hand-powered generator, and an FM radio transmitter.
 He even set up his own radio station to play music under the name DJ Focus.